All volunteers of the Society are members. You may use the membership directory to contact individual members.

 I have been a professional archaeologist for the past 45 years; 31 of which have been dedicated to working with descendant Native American tribal communities (Zuni and Hopi).
 I am currently the Tribal Historic Preservation Officer for the Pueblo of Zuni, where I’m also the principal investigator for the Zuni Cultural Resource Enterprise.

-I am currently the Cultural Resource Manager for San Manuel Band of Mission Indians.
+I am currently an archaeologist for Orange County Parks.
 I am an African American scholar with experience across several subfields of archaeology.
 In addition to my work with SMBMI, I have worked as a museum curator, assistant professor, outreach coordinator, and Cultural Resource Management field and laboratory technician.
 These experiences have afforded me a unique perspective into the world of archaeology and the issues facing the field.

 Ken